Escavine/FantasyRPG/README.md

 ## Acknowledgments

-FantasyRPG was a passion project created by [Your Name].
-While the game remains incomplete, special thanks go to [Acknowledgments, if any].
+FantasyRPG was a passion project created by [Escavine].

 ## Contributing

-Contributions to FantasyRPG are not open to the public at this time.
-However, feedback and suggestions are always welcome.
+Contributions to FantasyRPG are possible, just contact me if you are interested, feedback and suggestions are also welcome as well.

 ## Disclaimer